Neutrino phenomenology in the flavored NMSSM without domain wall problems: Summary and conclusion

+On a related note, lepton flavor violating decays generally gives strong constraints on off-diagonal couplings and scalar masses which might in turns have an impact on the phenomenology of our model; the discussion of these processes as well as the dangerous contribution to flavor changing neutral currents (FCNCs) are left as future work.
 The second main goal of this paper concerns the domain wall problem induced by the spontaneous breaking of the\textrm{\ }$\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$\textrm{\ }discrete flavour group.
 To discuss this issue, we first explained the different breaking patterns encountered in the charged leptons and neutrino sectors.
-In the former, the spontaneous breaking is generated by the flavon triplet $\Phi $ that leads to the formation of domain walls among the degenerate VEVs of $\Phi $ up to $ \mathbb{Z}_{2}\times \mathbb{Z}_{2}$ transformations, however, we showed that these walls do not present any danger since this kind of breaking took place at the inflationary scale.\textrm{\ }This is not the case for the breaking pattern in the neutrino sector driven by the flavon triplet $\Omega $\ and leading to the creation of its own domain walls up to $\mathbb{Z} _{2}\rtimes \mathbb{Z}_{3}\times \boldsymbol{Z}_{3}$ charges that are problematic since this breaking occurs far below the inflationary scale. \textrm{\ }To deal with this problem, we added a non-renormalizable term to the superpotential---suppressed by two units of the Planck scale---that breaks explicitly the\textrm{\ }$\mathbb{Z}_{2}\rtimes \mathbb{Z}_{3}\times \boldsymbol{Z}_{3}$\textrm{\ }discrete symmetry.\textrm{\ }Normally, there are too many choices for the non-renormalizable term, and we have chosen one of them to develop its contribution to the effective potential in details while we reported the rest of the terms---which lead to a similar contribution to the one we discussed in details---in Appendix C.
+In the former, the spontaneous breaking is generated by the flavon triplet $\Phi $ that leads to the formation of domain walls among the degenerate VEVs of $\Phi $ up to $ \mathbb{Z}_{2}\times \mathbb{Z}_{2}$ transformations, however, we showed that these walls do not present any danger since this kind of breaking took place at the inflationary scale.\textrm{\ }This is not the case for the breaking pattern in the neutrino sector driven by the flavon triplet $\Omega $\ and leading to the creation of its own domain walls up to $\mathbb{Z} _{2}\rtimes \mathbb{Z}_{3}\times \boldsymbol{Z}_{3}$ charges that are problematic since this breaking occurs far below the inflationary scale. \textrm{\ }To deal with this problem, we added a nonrenormalizable term to the superpotential---suppressed by two units of the Planck scale---that breaks explicitly the\textrm{\ }$\mathbb{Z}_{2}\rtimes \mathbb{Z}_{3}\times \boldsymbol{Z}_{3}$\textrm{\ }discrete symmetry.\textrm{\ }Normally, there are too many choices for the nonrenormalizable term, and we have chosen one of them to develop its contribution to the effective potential in details while we reported the rest of the terms---which lead to a similar contribution to the one we discussed in details---in Appendix C.